 Stacey spent her early years camping all over California and Oregon and playing at her family’s beach house at Monterey Bay.
 She raised her children to appreciate wild nature and now enjoys life in beautiful Los Osos.
 Since co-founding Ecologistics in 2010, Stacey has dedicated much of her free time to bringing environmental enlightenment to others.

-Saba is a Cal Poly alumni, currently pursuing a master’s degree at Cal Poly in City and Reiongal Planning.
+Saba is a Cal Poly alumni, currently pursuing a master’s degree at Cal Poly in City and Regional Planning.
 She completed her bachelor’s degree is in Environmental Management and Protection with minors in City and Regional Planning and Sustainable Environments in 2017.
-Since then, she has tailored her nonprofit work and career path around those fields, which have ended up to be her passion.
+Since then, she has tailored her nonprofit work and career path around those fields, which have ended up being her passion.
 She currently works as Environmental Planner for the civil engineering firm, 4Creeks.
-In her free time, you can find Saba at Spark Yoga, hiking trails, the beach or planning her next big adventure with her friends!
+In her free time, you can find Saba at Spark Yoga, hiking trails, the beach, or planning her next big adventure with her friends!

 Doreen is founder and managing partner of Earth Design International.
 She is a very experienced community planner, environmental planner, economic development advisor, educator, permit coordinator, professional facilitator and mediator.
 She is on the Udall Foundation, US Institute for Environmental Conflict Resolution, and the National Roster of Environmental Dispute Resolution and Consensus Building Professionals.
 Ms. Liberto currently serves as the consulting Community Development Director for the City of King.
 She served on the San Luis Obispo County Planning Commission from 1999 to July 2005, and was Chairperson twice.